-Applicants for funds to complete restoration and ecosystem protection projects shall consult with representatives of the CCC AND the CALCC, the entity representing the certified community conservation corps, to determine the feasibility of the Corps participation.
-Unless otherwise exempted (see notes below), Applicants that fail to engage in such consultation should not be eligible to receive Chapter 6 funds.
+Applicants for funds to complete restoration and ecosystem protection projects shall consult with representatives of the California Conservation Corps (CCC) AND the California Association of Local Conservation Corps (CALCC), the entity representing the certified community conservation corps, to determine the feasibility of the Corps participation.
+Unless otherwise exempted (see notes below), applicants that fail to engage in such consultation should not be eligible to receive Chapter 6 funds.
 CCC and CALCC have developed the following consultation process for inclusion in Prop 1 - Chapter 6 project and/or grant program guidelines:

-Step 2: Applicant submits the forgoing information via email concurrently to the CCC AND CALCC representatives:

-California Conservation Corps representative:

-Name: Nick Martinez Email: Prop1@ccc.ca.gov Phone: (916) 341-3157

-California Association of Local Conservation Corps representative:

-Name: Dominique Lofton

-Email: inquiry@prop1communitycorps.org

-Phone: 916-426-9170 ext.
-0

-Step 3: Within five (5) business days of receiving the project information, the CCC and CALCC representatives will review the submitted information, contact the Applicant if necessary, and respond to the Applicant with a Corps Consultation Review Document (template attached) informing them:
+Step 1: Prior to submittal of an application or project plan to the Funder, Applicant prepares the following information for submission to both the California Conservation Corps (CCC) and CALCC (who represents the certified communiconservation corps): Project Title Project Description (identifying key project activities and deliverables Project Map (showing project location) Project Implementation estimated start and end dates Step 2: Applicant submits the forgoing information via email concurrently to the CCC and CALCC representatives: California Conservation Corps representative: Name: Wei Hsieh Email: Prop1@ccc.ca.gov Phone: (916) 341-3154 California Association of Local Conservation Corps representative: Name: Crystal Muhlenkamp Email: inquiry@prop1communitycorps.org Phone: 916-426-9170 ext.
+0 Step 3: Within five (5) business days of receiving the project information, the CCC ar CALCC representatives will review the submitted information, contact the applicant if necessary, and respond to the applicant with a Corps Consultation Review Document (template attached) informing them: